sagemath/trac_to_gh/Issue 8038.md

 # Issue 8038: email address validator does not accept + in addresses

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8038

 Original creator: ddrake